Yeast Strain Selection

 Attenuation refers to the percentage of sugars converted to alcohol and carbon dioxide, as measured by specific gravity.
 Most yeasts ferment the sugars glucose, sucrose, maltose, and fructose.
 To achieve efficient conversion of sugars to ethanol (good attenuation) requires the yeast to be capable of completely utilizing the maltose and maltotriose.
-Brewing yeasts vary significantly in the rate and extent to which they use these sugars.

 The selection of the yeast strain itself is perhaps one of the most important contributors to beer flavor.
 Different strains will vary markedly in the byproducts they produce: esters, higher alcohols, fatty acids, hydrogen sulfide, and dimethyl sulfide.
-The yeast strain must also be capable of reproducible flavor production.

 The storage characteristics of a yeast are very important for maintaining viability during storage between fermentations and rapid attenuation when repitched.

 Yeast mutations are a common occurrence in breweries, but their presence may never be detected.
 Usually the mutant has no adverse effect since it cannot compete with normal yeast and generally disappears rapidly.
 In some cases, though, mutant yeast will overcome the normal brewing yeast and may express itself in many different ways.
 For example, a mutation could affect the fermentation of maltotriose, or there could be a continuous variation in the fermentation rate.